bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK.md

 @optional
 /**
  This method is called when video ad material loaded successfully.
  */
 - (void)nativeExpressRewardedVideoAdDidLoad:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when video ad materia failed to load.
  @param error : the reason of error
  */
 - (void)nativeExpressRewardedVideoAd:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd didFailWithError:(NSError *_Nullable)error;
 /**
+  this methods is to tell delegate the type of native express rewarded video Ad */
+- (void)nativeExpressRewardedVideoAdCallback:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd withType:(BUNativeExpressRewardedVideoAdType)nativeExpressVideoType;

+/**
  This method is called when cached successfully.
  */
 - (void)nativeExpressRewardedVideoAdDidDownLoadVideo:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when rendering a nativeExpressAdView successed.
  */
 - (void)nativeExpressRewardedVideoAdViewRenderSuccess:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when a nativeExpressAdView failed to render.
  @param error : the reason of error
  */
 - (void)nativeExpressRewardedVideoAdViewRenderFail:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd error:(NSError *_Nullable)error;

 /**
  This method is called when video ad slot will be showing.
  */
 - (void)nativeExpressRewardedVideoAdWillVisible:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when video ad slot has been shown.
  */
 - (void)nativeExpressRewardedVideoAdDidVisible:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when video ad is about to close.
  */
 - (void)nativeExpressRewardedVideoAdWillClose:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when video ad is closed.
  */
 - (void)nativeExpressRewardedVideoAdDidClose:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when video ad is clicked.
  */
 - (void)nativeExpressRewardedVideoAdDidClick:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when the user clicked skip button.
  */
 - (void)nativeExpressRewardedVideoAdDidClickSkip:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
  This method is called when video ad play completed or an error occurred.
  @param error : the reason of error
  */
 - (void)nativeExpressRewardedVideoAdDidPlayFinish:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd didFailWithError:(NSError *_Nullable)error;

 /**
-Server verification which is requested asynchronously is succeeded.
+ Server verification which is requested asynchronously is succeeded. now include two v erify methods:
+      1. C2C need  server verify  2.
+S2S don't need server verify
  @param verify :return YES when return value is 2000.
  */
 - (void)nativeExpressRewardedVideoAdServerRewardDidSucceed:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd verify:(BOOL)verify;

 /**
  Server verification which is requested asynchronously is failed.
  Return value is not 2000.
  */
 - (void)nativeExpressRewardedVideoAdServerRewardDidFail:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd;

 /**
-this methods is to tell delegate the type of native express rewarded video Ad */
+ This method is called when another controller has been closed.
+ @param interactionType : open appstore in app or open the webpage or view video ad details page.
+ */
-- (void)nativeExpressRewardedVideoAdCallback:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd withType:(BUNativeExpressRewardedVideoAdType)nativeExpressVideoType;
+- (void)nativeExpressRewardedVideoAdDidCloseOtherController:(BUNativeExpressRewardedVideoAd *)rewardedVideoAd interactionType:(BUInteractionType)interactionType;

 @end
 ```